Alpha-blockers for treating high blood pressure

 Alpha receptors are found within the muscle that lines the blood vessels.
 When these receptors are activated, they trigger the muscle to tighten up.
 As their name indicate, alpha-blockers can block the alpha receptors, so the muscle in the blood vessels remains relaxed and blood can flow more easily, thereby lowering your blood pressure.

-The four types of alpha-blockers available in the UK for lowering blood pressure are doxazosin, indoramin, prazosin, and terazosin.
+Alpha-blockers available in the UK for lowering blood pressure include doxazosin, indoramin, prazosin, and terazosin.

 When are alpha-blockers prescribed for treating high blood pressure?

-Alpha-blockers are prescribed only after first trying other medicines, often as a third or fourth choice.
-There are several other types of medicines available for treating high blood pressure, including ACE inhibitors, calcium channel blockers, diuretics and beta-blockers.
+Alpha-blockers are prescribed only after first trying other drugs, often as a third or fourth choice.
+There are several other types of drugs available for treating high blood pressure, including ACE inhibitors, calcium channel blockers, diuretics and beta-blockers.

-If you are prescribed alpha-blockers, it is likely that you will be taking them in combination with some of these other medicines.
-In fact, up to three or four medicines may be necessary to successfully treat high blood pressure.
+If you are prescribed alpha-blockers, it is likely that you will be taking them in combination with some of these other drugs.
+In fact, up to three or four drugs may be necessary to successfully treat high blood pressure.
 Treatment will normally continue for the rest of your life.